jadarnel27/joshthecoder.com/_posts/2020-04-14-max-data-types-in-aspnet-core-identity-schema.markdown

 ## Fixing This in ASP.NET Core Identity

-It would be nice if this were fixed in the framework itself.
+It would be nice if this were fixed in the framework / template itself.
 I was planning to submit an issue, but found that one exists already:

 [Default Values for IdentityUser](https://github.com/dotnet/aspnetcore/issues/5823)